-Note 1: Affected countries are considered the PRC and other countries where human-to-human transmission of the 2019-nCoV coronavirus infection was confirmed without the history of travel to the PRC, in accordance with the latest Situation Report as published by WHO.
+Note 1: Affected countries are considered the PRC and other countries where human-to-human transmission of the 2019-nCoV infection was confirmed without the history of travel to the PRC, in accordance with the latest Situation Report as published by WHO.

-Aircraft operators should encourage their staff and crew members to identify passengers meeting the following criteria: having signs and symptoms indicative of acute respiratory infections, and having been in the PRC or in direct contact with people arriving from the PRC within the last 14 days.
+Aircraft operators should encourage their staff and crew members to identify passengers meeting the following criteria: having signs and symptoms indicative of acute respiratory infections, and having been in the PRC or in contact with people infected with 2019-nCoV or with people arriving from the PRC within 14 days prior to onset of symptoms.
 In the event of such a symptomatic passenger being identified, the crew should be encouraged to:

-- use the health part of the aircraft general declaration to register the health information on-board and submit it to the Point of Entry health authorities when required by a State's representative; - ask the passengers to fill in the passenger locator card forms in order to collect information regarding the passengers' position in the aircraft as well as other information regarding their immediate travel plans and contact details.
+- use the health part of the aircraft general declaration to register the health information on-board and submit it to the Point of Entry health authorities when required by a State's representative; - ask the passengers to fill in the passenger locator card forms (PLC) in order to collect information regarding the passengers' position in the aircraft as well as other information regarding their immediate travel plans and contact details.
 The information is intended to be held by public health authorities in accordance with applicable law and is to be used only for authorized public health purposes.
-A passenger locator form can be downloaded here; - 3. recommend to the passengers to self-report if feeling ill, and if they meet the criteria mentioned above; and - 4. follow the basic principles to reduce the general risk of transmission of acute respiratory infections as presented by WHO in their Travel Advice.
+A PLC can be downloaded here;